Sankhyesh/AI-Learning-Roadmap-2024/anki_cards_app/README.md

-# AI Learning Flashcards
+# 3D AI Learning Flashcards

-A simple, interactive flashcard application for learning AI and machine learning concepts, inspired by Anki.
+An interactive 3D flashcard application for learning AI and machine learning concepts, with smooth animations and an engaging user interface.
+Built with Three.js for stunning 3D card effects.

 ## Features

-- **Interactive Flashcards**: Flip cards to reveal answers
+- **3D Flashcards**: Beautiful 3D cards with smooth flip animations
+- **Interactive UI**: Intuitive controls and visual feedback
 - **Tag Filtering**: Filter cards by topic/tag
-- **Shuffle**: Randomize the order of cards
+- **Shuffle**: Randomize the order of cards with a single click
 - **Responsive Design**: Works on desktop and mobile devices
-- **Keyboard Navigation**: Use arrow keys to navigate between cards
+- **Keyboard Navigation**: Use arrow keys to navigate and space to flip cards
-- **Basic Spaced Repetition**: Rate cards as "Again", "Good", or "Easy"
+- **Card Rating**: Rate cards as "Again", "Good", or "Easy" to track your learning progress
+- **Visual Feedback**: Smooth animations for card flips and transitions

 ## Getting Started